jbetancur/gestalt-ui/README.md

 ```

 ## Configuration
-If you wish to change Development or Production variables in the gestalt-ui-react prior to building, you may do so by editing `config.json`.
+If you wish to change Development or Production variables in  gestalt-ui-react prior to building, you may do so by editing `config.json`.
 Otherwise, `config.json` can be automed via CI to inject the correct values before kicking off `yarn deploy`

 Sample `config.json`: